corina-burri/gsc-index-alert/README.md

 Keep ```.env``` and ```credentials.json``` private to protect your credentials.

-Feedback and contributions are very welcome, you can also [buy me a coffee](https://buymeacoffee.com/corinaburri).
+Found a bug or have an idea for improvement?
+I welcome your input!
+You can also [buy me a coffee](https://buymeacoffee.com/corinaburri).